LMD-Academy/LMDpro1.1/src/docs/ai_features_explained.md

 *   **AI Suggestions:** After you input your resume details and a target job description, you can request AI-powered suggestions.
 A Gemini model will review your content and provide actionable tips to improve clarity, impact, and ATS (Applicant Tracking System) compatibility.
 *   **Automatic Skill Integration:** Skills learned from completed LMDpro courses are identified.
 The system can add these to your resume and provide AI-generated, concise descriptions for each skill.

+## 6. AI Agentic Course Creator (IAM Portal)
+*   For administrators, located in the `/iam/course-creator` page.
+*   This autonomous agent allows admins to instruct it to design new course structures, including modules and lesson outlines, by providing a high-level objective in a chat interface.

-## 6. AI Customer Service Assistant
+## 7. AI Customer Service Assistant
 *   Located in the "Help & Support" page and as a FAB in the right sidebar.
 *   This AI assistant is trained on LMDpro's FAQ, documentation, and common support issues to provide instant answers to technical, billing, or platform-related questions.